-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers† Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
+Services that are covered for you What you must pay when you get these services sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-You pay \$325 per visit.
-In addition, we cover the following outpatient surgical procedures in an ASC not covered by Medicare: Non-emergency laparoscopic appendectomy and robotic prostatectomy procedures in an ASC if the member's health indicates that the procedure can be performed safely and effectively in that setting during regular ASC operating hours.
-You pay \$325 per visit.
+In addition, we cover the following outpatient surgical procedures in an ASC not covered by Medicare: Non-emergency laparoscopic appendectomy and robotic prostatectomy procedures in an ASC if the member's health indicates that the procedure can be performed safely and effectively in that setting during regular ASC operating hours. \$125 for High MD plan members. \$155 for High VA plan members. \$130 for Standard DC plan members. \$125 for Standard MD plan members. \$175 for Standard VA plan members. \$300 for Value Balt plan members. \$290 for Value DC plan members. \$300 for Value MD plan members. \$300 for Value MD plan members. \$300 for Value MD plan members. \$270 for Value VA plan members.
 Over-the-Counter (OTC) items We cover OTC items listed in our OTC catalog for free home delivery.
 You may order OTC items each quarter of the year (January, April, July, October) up to the quarterly benefit limit shown in the right column.
 The catalog lists the price of each item.
 Each order must be at least \$20.
 Any unused portion of the quarterly benefit limit doesn't carry forward to the next quarter.
 To view our catalog and place an order online, please visit kp.org/otc/mas.
 You may place an order over the phone or request a printed catalog be mailed to you by calling 1-833-881-1422 (TTY 711), 8 a.m. to 8 p.m., Monday through Friday.
-You pay \$0 up to the \$100 quarterly benefit limit.
-Partial hospitalization services and intensive outpatient services† Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's You pay \$10 per day.
+You pay \$0 up to the following quarterly benefit limit, depending upon the plan in which you are enrolled: \$70 quarterly benefit limit for High DC plan members. \$65 quarterly benefit limit for High MD plan members. \$60 quarterly benefit limit for High VA plan members. \$80 quarterly benefit limit for Standard DC plan members. \$110 quarterly benefit limit for Standard MD plan members. \$60 quarterly benefit limit for Standard MD plan members. \$60 quarterly benefit limit for Standard MD plan members. \$60 quarterly benefit limit for Standard MD plan members.